Airpods Not Working With Zoom (8 Fixes)

 4. Make Sure That the AirPods are Connected

-The quickest way to check if your AirPods are still connected is by looking at the control panel on your device.
-If you see the AirPods icon, that means they are still connected.
+To quickly check if your AirPods are still connected, look at the control panel on your device.
+If you see the AirPods icon, they’re still connected.

 5. Give Zoom Permission to Access Microphone

-You will need to provide Zoom with permission to access the microphone while using the app for the first time on Android, iOS, and Mac devices.
-Here is how to check and allow the permission on Android:
+Give Zoom permission to access your microphone the first time you use the app on Android, iOS, and Mac devices.
+Here’s how to check and allow it on Android:

-1. First, go to Settings and then open the App list under App Management.
+1. First, open Settings and then select the App list within App Management.

-2. Next, locate Zoom and open it.
-Now tap on Permissions from the options available.
+2. Next, find Zoom and open it.
+Tap on Permissions from the options available.

-3. Go to Permissions to check if the Microphone is turned on.
+3. Check Permissions to ensure the Microphone is turned on.

-If you are using an iPhone or iPad, go to Settings and then select Privacy.
-After that, tap on Microphone and check if Zoom is listed under the apps given permission to access the microphone.
-If not, turn on the toggle for Zoom.
+If you’re on an iPhone or iPad, go to Settings and select Privacy.
+Tap on Microphone and see if Zoom appears in the list of apps with microphone access.
+If Zoom isn’t there, turn on the toggle for it.

 6. Delete Zoom Folder Under Application Support

-Sometimes the Zoom folder under Application Support on the Mac can cause problems with the audio or video call.
-In such a case, you will need to delete this folder and then re-launch the Zoom app to see if it has fixed the issue.
+Sometimes the Zoom folder under Application Support on a Mac causes problems with audio or video calls.
+In such cases, delete this folder and then re-launch the Zoom app to see if it fixes the issue.

-1. Go to the Library and select “Application Support”.
+1. Go to the Library and choose “Application Support”.

-2. Search for Zoom.us and right-click on the folder.
+2. Look for Zoom.us and right-click the folder.

-3. Press Delete from the dropdown and then confirm Delete.
+3. Click Delete from the dropdown and confirm.

 7. Reset the AirPods

-If your AirPods still aren’t working with Zoom after trying all of the above-discussed techniques, you may need to reset them.
-Here is how to do it:
+If your AirPods still aren’t working with Zoom after trying the above techniques, you might need to reset them.
+Here’s how:

 2. Open the lid of the case.

-3. Now go to Bluetooth settings on your device and press the “i” icon beside AirPods under the connected devices.
+3. Go to your device’s Bluetooth settings and click the “i” icon next to your AirPods in the connected devices list.

-4. Select “Forget the Device” and then confirm the operation.
+4. Select “Forget the Device” and confirm the operation.

-5. Now tap and hold the setup button on the back of the AirPods case until you see the status light turn amber and then white.
+Step 5: Press and hold the setup button on the back of the AirPods case.
+Wait until the status light switches from amber to white.

 8. Reinstall Zoom

-If none of the above methods seem to work, you can try uninstalling and reinstalling the Zoom app on your device.
-This will refresh the app and hopefully resolve any issues that may be causing your AirPods to not work with Zoom.
+If none of the above methods work, try uninstalling and reinstalling the Zoom app on your device.
+This will refresh the app and hopefully resolve any issues causing your AirPods to not work with Zoom.

-Uninstall the Zoom app from your device, and then go to the App Store or Google Play store, or the Zoom download page for PC to download and install it again.
-Once installed, launch Zoom on your device and try joining a meeting or making a call using AirPods to see if the issue has been fixed.
+First, uninstall the Zoom app from your device.
+Next, download and install it again from the App Store, Google Play, or the Zoom download page for PC.
+After installation, launch Zoom and test a meeting or call with AirPods to check if the issue is resolved.